benvd/ytpa/README.markdown

                         playlist of which the videos will be processed, you may specify this argument multiple times.
 Must be specified in the form of "username/playlistname".
+  --private             if the destination playlist does not yet exist, create
+                        it as a private playlist.
+Default is a public playlist.
 </pre>